Princy0/Intern---Technical-Analyst/README.md

 ## Qualifications
 - Degree in Computer Science from Conestoga College
-- Previous internship experience as a Technical Analyst at @GAO TEK Inc.
+- Previous internship experience as a Technical Analyst at ##GAO TEK Inc.

 ## Responsibilities
 As a Technical Analyst, I have been responsible for: